Eliphalet Nott: College presidency

 In 1804, at the age of 31, Nott became president of Union College, a role he served in until his death in 1866, during which time more than 4,000 students are estimated to have graduated from Union.
 He also served as president of Rensselaer Polytechnic Institute from 1829 to 1845, where he "visited the school at least every third week and was compensated with one dollar per visit plus all graduation fees."

 Upon assuming the presidency of Union, he reportedly found the College financially embarrassed and successfully worked to place it on sound footings.
 In the early 1830s, after the founding of the Union Triad fraternities, Nott called for the dissolution of all fraternities.
 He was dissuaded from this by a member of Delta Phi named John Jay Hyde.

 In 1805, the College of New Jersey conferred upon him the title of D.D.
 (Doctor of Divinity), and in 1828, he received the title of LL.D.
 His publications include collections of sermons, Counsels to Young Men (1810), and Lectures on Temperance (1847).
 In 1814, Nott was elected a member of the American Antiquarian Society.
 A number of imprints authored by Nott, or related to him in some way, reside in the society's collections.

 Inventor and real estate investor

-As a scientist, he studied heat and obtaining some thirty or more patents for applications of heat to steam engines, but was best known in his day as the inventor of the first stove for anthracite coal, which was named for him.
+As a scientist, he studied heat and obtained some thirty or more patents for applications of heat to steam engines, but was best known in his day as the inventor of the first stove for anthracite coal, which was named for him.

-Nott was an important land speculator and developer, partnering with his nephew Henry Sheldon Anable, buying several farms on the Long Island shore of the East River that became the sites of industrial enterprises.
+Nott was a land speculator and developer and, partnering with his nephew Henry Sheldon Anable, bought several farms on the Long Island shore of the East River that became the sites of industrial enterprises.